 He is only 9, but is able to understand game development classes meant for individuals aged 17 and above.
 To advance his skills and understanding of game development with the Unity3D engine, he attended a preview of the Unity Certified Associate course.

-To learn more about game development and to receive advice on these issues, Yu Yang came for the second half of our Unity Certified Associate course, which covered intermediate concepts such as navigation and pathfinding, building characters, particle systems, audio and cameras, user interfaces, and mobile deployment.
+To learn more about game development and to receive advice on these issues, Yu Yang attended the second half of our Unity Certified Associate course, which covered intermediate concepts such as navigation and pathfinding, building characters, particle systems, audio and cameras, user interfaces, and mobile deployment.

 While he was in class, we sat down with his mother, Boon Chin, to learn more about her thoughts on his unconventional passions.